 The supermini class is one of the most hotly contested in Europe but that's not stopped the Hyundai i20 winning praise in the past.
 The previous model was always a sensible choice, thanks to its reliability, practicality and low running costs.
 The new version continues this theme but is more fun to drive too.

 That's important in a class that contains not only the Ford Fiesta but the latest Renault Clio, which is also better to drive than before.
 The latest i20 has been developed with a hot ‘N’ version in mind, and feels firmer as a result.

-Just one engine is available at launch, so it's a good job it’s likely to be the pick of the range when others arrive anyway.
+Just one engine is available for now, so it's a good job it’s likely to be the pick of the range when others arrive anyway.
 The 1.0-litre three-cylinder turbo has 99bhp, which is peppy enough and feels smooth and refined.
 It's also fitted with mild-hybrid tech that recoups energy as the car slows down, boosting efficiency by powering the car's systems and bolstering acceleration.